Nick-Zhang1996/crazyflie-firmware/pid_tuning/pid_tuning_log.md

 ### Exp 08
 I reproduced Exp 05 and observed the old behavior: high frequency osciliation but still managed to stablize itself along the string.
 So Exp 05 is indeed reproduceable.

+### Exp 09
+Commented out suspected useless code snippets in Exp 08.
+Turns out they are indeed useless.
+The behavior is almost identical to Exp 08 (and 05).